Using Advanced GD&T Techniques | Design for Inspection, Part 4

 Additionally, by using the convention “G<—->H”, the inspector will report the profile as if it was a single feature.

-If that’s not clear, the continuous feature symbol could be used.
-The value reported would be the maximum deviation of any of the eleven line elements.
+If that’s not clear, use the continuous feature symbol (Fig. 4L).
+The value reported would be the maximum deviation of any of the eleven (11) line elements.

-The most used GD&T symbol is Profile of a surface, but it is often confused with Profile of a line which is the same symbol without the line on the bottom.
+The most used GD&T symbol is Profile of a Surface, but it is often confused with Profile of a line which is the same symbol without the line on the bottom.
+(Fig. 4M)

-In this example, we don’t want to measure the whole surface, because it would require the CMM to go in and out of the page multiple times and build up a point cloud of this surface.
+In the example shown in Fig. 4N, we don’t want to measure the whole surface, because it would require the CMM to go in and out of the page multiple times and build up a point cloud of this surface.

-In this drawing, R9 indicates to the inspector where they should measure the profile of the surface.
+In our detent drawing (Fig. 4O), R9 indicates to the inspector where they should measure the profile of the surface.

 Because it’s not practical to get more than one hit on this rib, measuring one cross-section is good enough to confirm it’s within the tolerance specification.